MatteoGabriele/kashyyyk/README.md

 ```

 ### Usage
-Add default locale and translations like all major i18n libraries.
+Add default locale and translations.

 Use the "t" function to render the translation based on the selected locale.
 ```html
 <script setup lang="ts">